estellajaysong/plantidex/README.md

 ```

 ## API reference
-API reference can be found at [http://localhost:8000/redoc](http://localhost:8000/redoc)
+API reference can be found at [http://localhost:8000/redoc](http://localhost:8000/redoc) once you start the server

-## Motivation
-I love plants.
-A while ago I started doing the [fast.ai Practical Deep Learning for Coders course](https://course.fast.ai/), and it's been at the top of my mind to try my hand at building a plant identification app ever since.